QDianna/FPS-AI-ALJV/README.md

 FPS environments are dynamic, partially observable, and require fast decision-making under uncertainty.

-The project builds on an existing Unity prototype where:
+The project is built upon an existing Unity prototype in which:
 - the player can move, aim, and shoot
-- enemies can navigate using NavMesh and shoot using raycasting
+- enemy agents can navigate using NavMesh
+- enemies can attack using a raycast-based shooting system
-- current enemy behavior is rule-based
+- current enemy behavior is entirely rule-based

-This provides a controlled environment to integrate and evaluate learning-based AI.
+This environment provides a controlled framework for integrating and evaluating learning-based AI techniques.

 ## Project Goals

-The main objective is to design an AI agent that improves its combat behavior over time.
+The primary goal of the project is to design an AI agent capable of improving its combat effectiveness over time.

 ### Objectives

-1. Implement a **Behavior Tree** for macro-level decisions
+1. Implement a **Behavior Tree** for macro-level decision-making
-2. Integrate **Reinforcement Learning (Q-learning)** for combat behavior
+2. Integrate **Q-learning** for combat behavior optimization
-3. Replace static rule-based combat with adaptive decision-making
+3. Replace static combat logic with adaptive decision-making mechanisms
-4. Analyze how reward design influences learned behavior
+4. Analyze how reward function design influences learned behavior
-5. Compare baseline AI vs hybrid AI performance
+5. Compare the performance of rule-based AI against hybrid BT + RL AI

 ## System Architecture

-The AI is structured on two decision layers:
+The AI architecture is divided into two decision-making layers.

 ### 1. Behavior Tree (High-Level Control)

-The Behavior Tree manages global agent states:
+The Behavior Tree manages the global behavioral states of the agent:

 - **Patrol** – no player detected
-- **Chase** – player detected but outside attack range
+- **Chase** – player detected, but outside attack range
-- **Search** – lost line-of-sight to player
+- **Search** – player lost from line of sight
-- **Attack** – player in range and visible
+- **Attack** – player visible and within attack range
+- **HitReact** – player not visible, but the agent recently received damage
-- **Retreat** – low health
+- **Retreat** – low health condition

-Transitions are based on:
+State transitions are determined by:
+- line of sight to the player
-- distance to player
+- distance between the agent and the player
-- line-of-sight (LOS)
+- whether the agent recently received damage
+- whether the player was seen in the last few seconds
-- agent health
+- the current health level of the agent

-This layer is deterministic and does not use learning.
+This layer is deterministic and does not involve learning.

 ### 2. Reinforcement Learning (Combat Layer)

-Inside the **Attack** state, the agent uses RL to select actions.
+Inside the **Attack** state, the agent uses Reinforcement Learning to select combat actions.

-The learning algorithm used is:
+The selected reinforced learning method is Q-learning.
+The Q-learning method includes:
-- **Q-learning (tabular, discrete state space)**
+- a discrete state representation
+- a reward function for evaluating combat behavior
+- a Q-table used to store and update state-action values

 ## Reinforcement Learning Design

-### State Representation (discrete)
+### State Representation (Discrete)

-The continuous game state is discretized into:
+The continuous game state is discretized into the following parameters:

-- distance: `close / mid / far`
+- distance to the player:
+  - `close`
+  - `medium`
+  - `far`

-- health: `low / high`
+- agent health:
+  - `low`
+  - `medium`
+  - `high`

-- player visible: `true / false`
+- player health:
+  - `low`
+  - `medium`
+  - `high`

-- recent damage:
+- recent combat events:
   - `tookDamage`
   - `gaveDamage`